How (and why) to save data generated in a notebook to workspace storage

 Step 2.
 Save output files to a bucket with bash commands

-The workspace storage is a Google bucket, so basic bash commands in notebooks need to be preceded by "gsutil."
+The workspace storage is a Google bucket, so basic bash commands in notebooks need to be preceded by "gcloud storage."

 These commands will work only if you have run the commands above to set the environment variables.
 Once you execute these cells, the data files should be visible in the workspace bucket.